jaanli/jaan.io/about.md

 ### Colophon

-This site is a modified version of Cole Townsend's work – the code is available [here](https://github.com/altosaar/jaan.io) :)
+This site runs on a modified version of [Cole Townsend](http://coletownsend.com/)'s Jekyll theme – the code is available [here](https://github.com/altosaar/jaan.io) :)